Richard Bach: Literary career

-In 1973, Jonathan Livingston Seagull was adapted into a film of the same name, produced by Paramount Pictures Corporation, with a soundtrack by Neil Diamond.
 In 1975, Bach was the driving force behind Nothing by Chance, a documentary film based on his book of the same name.
 The film centers on modern barnstorming around the United States in the 1970s.
 Bach recruited a group of his friends who were pilots to recreate the era of the barnstormer.

-A second novel, Illusions: The Adventures of a Reluctant Messiah, published in 1977, tells of an encounter with a modern-day messiah who has decided to quit.
+The second novel, Illusions: The Adventures of a Reluctant Messiah, published in 1977, tells of an encounter with a modern-day messiah who has decided to quit.

 On August 31, 2012, Bach was injured in an aircraft landing accident on San Juan Island in Washington.
 He was landing a 2008 Easton Gilbert G Searey (N346PE) that he had nicknamed Puff at a private airport when the landing gear clipped some power lines.
 He crashed upside down in a field about two miles from Friday Harbor, taking down two poles and sparking a small grass fire.

 The day after the accident, Bach was reported to be in serious but stable condition with a head injury and broken shoulder.
 Bach was hospitalized for four months.
 He reported that his near-death experience inspired him to finish the fourth part of Jonathan Livingston Seagull, which had been originally published in three parts.

 In December 2012, Publishers Weekly reported that Travels with Puff had been sent to his publisher the day before his accident.
 Travels with Puff was released on March 19, 2013.

 In 2014, Bach published his sequel to Illusions: The Adventures of a Reluctant Messiah, which he called Illusions II: The Adventures of a Reluctant Student.
 The book incorporates the story of Bach's real-life aircraft crash, with the author imagining he is being visited by the "messiah", Don Shimoda, who helps him through his difficult medical recovery.